koashley85/koashley85/README.md

 Here are some of the projects I've been working on:

 - [**Portfolio Website**](https://github.com/koashley85/Portfolio): This is a portfolio site made with Html, CSS & Javascript.
-- [**IRS Tax Program**](https://github.com/koashley85/Irs-Tax-Program/): Creates differnet calculations for taxes based on the category that the user selects.
+- [**IRS Tax Program**](https://github.com/koashley85/Irs-Tax-Program/): Creates differnet calculations for taxes based on the category that the user selects using Java.
-- [**Average**](https://github.com/koashley85/Average/): Calculates the averages of 3 numbers from user input.
+- [**Average**](https://github.com/koashley85/Average/): Calculates the averages of 3 numbers from user input using Java.
-- [**Magic Square**](https://github.com/koashley85/magicSquare/): Fills in missing number from a group of numbers.
+- [**Magic Square**](https://github.com/koashley85/magicSquare/): Fills in missing number from a group of numbers using Java.
-- [**Sq Foot Calculator**](https://github.com/koashley85/Sq-Foot-Calculator/): This program calculates sq foot and quotes a price based on a cost per sq foot.
+- [**Sq Foot Calculator**](https://github.com/koashley85/Sq-Foot-Calculator/): This program calculates sq foot and quotes a price based on a cost per sq foot using Java.
 - [**Python Code**](https://github.com/koashley85/Python-Code/): This is a collection of python programs.